 If you would like more information, please watch our video at this link: Progesterone Use During Pregnancy

-Q: I have PCOS and I also have sickle cell trait.
+3. Q: I have PCOS and I also have sickle cell trait.
 I missed my period in Nov, Dec, and January.
 It came on February 26 and finished March 2nd, but it returned on the 20th of March and I am still bleeding.
 Today is April 16th and I am not sure how to get the bleeding to stop.
-I have been on birth control pills from the age of 17th and stop taking them two years ago I am now 32 yrs of age.
-About a week and a half ago I started taking Maca, Vitex, Cinnamon capsules and Progesterone cream hoping it would stop the bleeding but still no luck.
-Am I doing the right thing by taking them or should I stop taking them since the bleeding is still there ?
-If not is there anything else I can take to stop the bleeding ?
+I have been on birth control pills from the age of 17 and stopped taking them two years ago.
+I am now 32 yrs of age.
+About a week and a half ago, I started taking Maca, Vitex, Cinnamon capsules and Progesterone cream hoping it would stop the bleeding but still no luck.
+Am I doing the right thing by taking them or should I stop taking them since the bleeding is still there?
+If not is there anything else I can take to stop the bleeding?
 I am trying to get a cycle of my own because I want to start having kids as well.

 A: Menstrual bleeding long-term is not normal.
 It would be best to see a doctor about this.
 We do not recommend using natural progesterone cream during menstruation.
 Cinnamon has been shown to help reduce heavy menstrual bleeding.
 You can learn how Cinnamon is used to reduce heavy menstrual bleeding by reading our article Cinnamon Benefits PCOS, Endometriosis, Uterine Fibroids & Menorrhagia

 We have another great article to help you learn about natural ways to support a healthy menstrual bleeding time long-term.
 You can learn why heavy menstrual bleeding may happen and natural ways to support a healthy menstrual flow by reading our article here: Do You Have Heavy Menstrual Bleeding?
 What You Can Do About It…